Diddis/python_projects/README.md

+# Projects
-# A mix of hobby, research, and coursework projects written in Python.
+A mix of hobby, research, and coursework projects written in Python.